hungsu/digital_garden/src/site/notes/Software/Digital Garden plugin.md

 Official [website](https://dg-docs.ole.dev/) and [Github](https://github.com/oleeskild/obsidian-digital-garden)

-An Obsidian plugin that creates a website (or [[Concepts/Digital garden\|Digital Garden]]) from your Obsidian notes.
+An Obsidian plugin that creates a website (or [[Concepts/digital garden\|digital garden]]) from your Obsidian notes.
 Has many advantages:

 - No additional files needed in your vault
 - Very few changes needed in your Obsidian files